ga4gh/vrs/docs/source/impl-guide/example.rst

   ga4gh:VA._YNe5V9kyydfkGU0NRyCMHDSKHL4YNvc

-Importantly, GA4GH computed identifers may be used literally (without escaping) in URIs.
+Importantly, GA4GH computed identifiers may be used literally (without escaping) in URIs.

 Variation and Location objects contain an OPTIONAL ``_id`` attribute